-Human factors for major hazard facilities and petroleum and geothermal operations
+Human factors for major hazard facility, petroleum, and geothermal energy operations

-Ensuring human factors is properly managed in major hazard facilities and petroleum and geothermal energy operations can significantly lower operating risks and risks to safety for workers, the community and the environment.
+Ensuring human factors is properly managed in major hazard facility, petroleum and geothermal energy operations can significantly lower operating risks and risks to safety for workers, the community and the environment.

 What are human factors within safety?